Onyebuchi Obasi

-Onyebuchi Obasi (born 5 May 2005) is a Nigerian professional footballer who plays as a right winger for Vålerenga.
+Onyebuchi Obasi (born 5 May 2005) is a Nigerian professional footballer who plays as a right winger for Danish 1st Division club Hobro.

 Early life

 Obasi started playing football at Beyond Limit Football Academy, the youth football wing of Remo Stars F.C.

 Club career

 Vålerenga IF

 On 25 February 2024, Obasi transferred to Vålerenga on a four-and-a-half-year deal.